History and persistence in organizations and institutions

 Description of Study

 Many scholars agree that “history matters” for organizations, but understanding why and how it matters proves to be a big undertaking.
 This theoretic paper zooms in on a specific way through which the past influences present-day organizations: how history forms patterns of persistence within organizations.
 We outline three key theories on history and persistence in organizations: path dependence, escalation of commitment, and imprinting.
-We synthesize the literature and review the theories on the agency of actors involved, the microfoundations, historical assumptions, and the role of institutions.
+We synthesize the literature and review the theories on the agency of actors involved, the microfoundations, historical assumptions, and the role of the environment.

 Study research question